samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 You stalk prey in the wilds and elsewhere, using your abilities as a Hunter to protect nature and people everywhere from forces that would destroy them.

-#### Level 3: Hunter’s Lore
+#### Level 3: Hunter's Lore

 You can call on the forces of nature to reveal certain strengths and weaknesses of your prey.
-While a creature is marked by your [Hunter’s Mark](/spells/2619166-hunters-mark), you know whether that creature has any Immunities, Resistances, or Vulnerabilities, and if the creature has any, you know what they are.
+While a creature is marked by your [Hunter's Mark](/spells/2619166-hunters-mark), you know whether that creature has any Immunities, Resistances, or Vulnerabilities, and if the creature has any, you know what they are.

-#### Level 3: Hunter’s Prey
+#### Level 3: Hunter's Prey

 You gain one of the following feature options of your choice.
 Whenever you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you can replace the chosen option with the other one.

 ***Colossus Slayer.*** Your tenacity can wear down even the most resilient foes.
-When you hit a creature with a weapon, the weapon deals an extra 1d8 damage to the target if it’s missing any of its Hit Points.
+When you hit a creature with a weapon, the weapon deals an extra 1d8 damage to the target if it's missing any of its Hit Points.
 You can deal this extra damage only once per turn.

-***Horde Breaker.*** Once on each of your turns when you make an attack with a weapon, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target, that is within the weapon’s range, and that you haven’t attacked this turn.
+***Horde Breaker.*** Once on each of your turns when you make an attack with a weapon, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target, that is within the weapon's range, and that you haven't attacked this turn.

 #### Level 7: Defensive Tactics